Documentary note style

 Bibliography

 The list of references in documentary note styles is called a Bibliography.
 As references are given in full the first time they occur, the information in the bibliography and in the footnotes/endnotes is almost the same.
-In some journals, articles will have no bibliography, but only notes.
+In some publications, there will be no separate bibliography, but only notes.
+If there is a Bibliography, the entries are listed in alphabetical order.

 Format for footnote / endnote: